igorline/slither_wiki/Detector-Documentation.md

 }
 ```
-If one of the destinations has a fallback function which reverts, `bad` will always revert.
+If one of the destinations has a fallback function that reverts, `bad` will always revert.

 ### Recommendation
 Favor [pull over push](https://github.com/ethereum/wiki/wiki/Safety#favor-pull-over-push-for-external-calls) strategy for external calls.